ZhangDataLab/CeleTrip/trips_visualization/README.md

 ## Intro

 We develop a visualization tool to show the results of the proposed trip detection method, click [this](http://itin.joycez.xyz/).
-Here we provide the source code of the visualization tool, which is developed by Vuejs, and remove the API interface from the codes as well.
+Here we provide the source code of the visualization tool, which is developed by Vuejs.

 ## Display